 The recurrence of problems can be prevented by identifying themes and generating quality improvements for care systems.

-The first quarterly regional mortality review group meeting bringing together clinical and managerial staff from ten organisations across the healthcare sector took place in December 2017.
+The regional mortality review group brings together clinical and managerial staff from organisations across the healthcare sector, launched in December 2017.
 This programme aims to improve the standardisation of mortality review processes within community, mental health and secondary care settings and to support the development of quality improvement projects based on the thematic learning from mortality reviews.

-Training has already been provided to 25 staff on the Royal College of Physicians’ Structured judgement review tool with training planned for a further 30 in April 2018.
+Training has already been provided to 52 staff on the Royal College of Physicians’ Structured judgement review tool.

 The group is also learning from West of England AHSN who were early implementers in structured mortality reviews.